- Teaching and Learning

 Learning about our rights and responsibilities as global citizens can help us create a more just and equal world.

 A number of community-based organisations around Ireland actively encourage their members to explore the links and inter connections between social justice issues in Ireland and in developing countries.
+For further information go to Youth, Adult and Community

-And IDEA (Irish Development Education Association), supported by Irish Aid, is a membership organisation that promotes good practice and exchange of information between members.
+And IDEA (Irish Development Education Association) supported by Irish Aid, is a membership organisation that promotes good practice and exchange of information between members.